 Cape Wrasse, Sagittalarva inornata.
 Fish caught out of 250-foot water, on Gordo I, 10 miles northeast of Puerto Los Cabos, Baja California Sur, August 2008, on a Sabiki rig.
 Length: 13.0 cm (5.1 inches).

-The current inventory found on this website includes 666 individual fish species.
-At present I also have a couple hundred quality photos of Birds (some of which are not known to the Baja), Shells, and Marine and Terrestrial Life, which I hope to eventually be able to share on this website that are accessible via the links at the top of this page.
+The current inventory found on this website includes 810 individual fish species.
+At present I also have a couple hundred quality photos of Birds (some of which are not known to the Baja), Crabs, Shells, and Marine and Terrestrial Life, which I am now slowly posting on this website that are accessible via the links at the top of this page.

 NEW ADDITIONS FOR 2016